All Episodes

 Virtually no one was saying that.

-Even the people who were called – it was sort of a formal term – Friends of the Indians.
+Even the people who were called, it was sort of a formal term, Friends of the Indians.

-It was an organization called the Friends of the Indians.
+They were an organization called the Friends of the Indians.

-They thought that they were doing what was necessary for the best for these people.
+And they were, honestly, in their own hearts, they thought that they were doing what was necessary for the best for these people.

-But they said the only way we can do that, the only way that these people can be saved, is to transform them into people like us.
+But they said the only way we can do that, the only way that these people can be saved, is to transform them into people like us, to make them into our, to integrate them into our culture.

-It depended on really basically three things.
+And that depended on really basically three things.

-That's how you begin your integration into the American economy, the Jeffersonian vision of the ideal farmer.
+That's how you begin your integration into the American economy, farming, the Jeffersonian vision of the ideal farmer.

-You've got to be Christian.
+They've got to be Christian.

-We have to have this common religion and education.
+They have to have this common religion.

-We've got to take their young people and we've got to put them in schools where they will not only learn the basics of the three R's and so forth, but they'll be culturally educated.
+We've got to take their young people, and we've got to put them in schools where they will not only learn the basics of the three R's and so forth, but they'll be culturally educated.

 They will be culturally transformed.